-Move furniture and décor pieces out-of-the-way, and place drop cloths on the floor.
+Move furniture and décor pieces out of the way, and place drop cloths on the floor.
 It does not matter how careful you are, drips are inevitable.
 You do not want to forget the drop cloths.
 Plastic is cheap, but it is not absorbent.
 So, if there is a spill and you step on it, you will track it through the house.
 Canvas is best.

 “Cut In” Your Room

 Use a paintbrush to create an outline that is about 3 inches thick around the room.
 This will save you from trying to get the roller right up to the edges.
-Some people prefer to only “cut in” the one wall they are actually painting, and then they move onto the next one.
+Some people prefer to only “cut in” the one wall they are actually painting, and then they move on to the next one.
 This is fine, too!

 Paint the Walls

-Providing you have purchased a quality paint that also doubles as primer you can get started painting your wall.
-If you opt for a cheap paint, it may seem like a good idea, but it will add another step.
+Providing you have purchased a quality paint that also doubles as a primer you can get started painting your wall.
+If you opt for cheap paint, it may seem like a good idea, but it will add another step.
 Do not even think about skipping the priming process either or your walls will look awful.
 Roll in a small area that is very manageable.
 Start at the ceiling and work to the floor.
 Take the time to blend sections as you progress.